janaxs/javascript-style-guide/README.md

 [![Build Status](https://travis-ci.org/canax/javascript-style-guide.svg?branch=master)](https://travis-ci.org/canax/javascript-style-guide)
 [![CircleCI](https://circleci.com/gh/canax/javascript-style-guide.svg?style=svg)](https://circleci.com/gh/canax/javascript-style-guide)

-JavaScript Style Guide with basics for client and server code, clean, unobtrusive, unopiniated, without transpilation together with jscs and jshint configurations.
+JavaScript Style Guide with basics for client and server code, clean, unobtrusive, unopiniated, without transpilation together with jscs and eslint (jshint) configurations.

 The guide deals with both ES5 and ES6 recommendations, without using a transpiler, trying to propose a common way of writing JavaScript, independantly on writing code for browser, server, ES5 or ES6.

-Test- and example files are in [`test`](test) and they should pass using the config files [`.jscsrc`](.jscsrc) and [`.jshintrc`](.jshintrc).
+Test- and example files are in [`test`](test) and they should pass using the config files [`.jscsrc`](.jscsrc) and [.eslintrc.json](.eslintrc.json) ([`.jshintrc`](.jshintrc)).
 This document explains and describes the setup.

+ESLint is to replace JSHint.
+Both exists for now.

-This is also known as the dbwebb style guide for JavaScript.
+This is also known as the dbwebb style guide for JavaScript, used in teaching web programmers at https://dbwebb.se/.